bonni208/Business_Ethics/Business_Ethics.md

 !?[A lame-ass offer - Erin Brockovich](https://youtu.be/BGX4nMrnxg0?si=Z-85iQuxVHF5i_Pa)

 Don't miss the best part of the clip, when the attorney for the other side begins to take a drink of the water they have provided in the conference room.
-Erin Brockovich says:
+As they take that sip, Erin Brockovich says:

 > By the way, we had that water brought in special for you folks.
 It came from a well in Hinkley.
 >